inphobia/inphobia.github.io/content/_index.md

 # a collection of technical notes.

 ## disclaimer
-to the best of my knowledge all information compiled here is correct is correct at the time of writing. even better, it was tested. if something does not work as expected or you do not agree, you are free to [open an issue](https://github.com/inphobia/inphobia.github.io/issues).
+to the best of my knowledge all information compiled here is correct at the time of writing. even better, it was tested. if something does not work as expected or you do not agree, you are free to [open an issue](https://github.com/inphobia/inphobia.github.io/issues).

-my crystal ball is out for repair, so do provide the needed context when doing so.
+my crystal ball is out for repair, so do provide the needed context.

 ## for now